 Try out the demo version and see for yourself that HDDRIVER offers unique features and high speed.
 The demo version includes a README file with information on how to install HDDRIVER and how to partition a drive/memory card.
 In a nutshell: Launch HDDRIVER, then launch HDDRUTIL, partition your drive (if it is not partitioned yet), and then install HDDRIVER by double clicking drive C:.

 These are the most important limitations of the demo version:

 With respect to the supported hardware there is no difference compared to the full version.
 If the demo version does not work with your hardware, the full version also will not.

 With Linux or macOS you can write the image suitable for your hardware to a memory card or hard disk drive with the dd command line tool, and then boot your Atari from this drive.
-The required command is
+The required command is:

-dd if=PATH_TO_IMAGE_FILE of=PATH_TO_DRIVE_RAW_DEVICEPlease refer to the dd manpage for details.
-For Windows the Win32 Disk Imager can be used.
+Please refer to the dd manpage for details.

 For Windows the Win32 Disk Imager, for instance, can be used to write the image.

 Just like the demo version the full version is also available as a drive image, and can optionally be ordered pre-installed and bootable on a memory card.